-Prospect agreed a performance management booklet setting out a new approach to performance management for everyone in BT from April 2010 - this is set out in our booklet.
+Prospect agreed the approach to performance management for everyone in BT from April 2010 - this is set out in our booklet.

 First and foremost, don’t let things drift.
 If you think a DN mark is unjustified, then you must challenge it.
 Acting early and with advice from the union there is more chance of either getting the mark changed or stopping a repeat.
 We know that parts of the company are now looking at patterns of DN marks to identify potential poor performers so acting early can stop you falling into that position.